mojimoon/CityU-CS/README.md

 ## Disclaimer

-Please understand that:
+Before proceeding, please read the following disclaimers carefully:

 > [!WARNING]
-> - The notes are for personal study use and may not be complete or fully accurate.
-Always refer to official, up-to-date course materials provided by instructors.
+> 1. We are not liable for any inaccuracies or errors in the notes, as they are intended for personal study use only.
-> - The code is provided for educational purposes only.
-Please adhere to academic integrity principles.
+> 2. We are strictly against any form of academic dishonesty.
+The code is provided for educational purposes only, please use it responsibly and adhere to academic integrity principles.
-> - Copyrighted materials (e.g., course slides, textbooks) are not included.
+> 3. We are strictly against copyright infringement.
+Copyrighted materials such as course slides and textbooks are not included in this repository.

 ## Repository Structure